 I am a proud father of three children, all of whom received education through the Virginia public school system.
 Three of my five grandchildren are currently enrolled in Stafford elementary schools.
-Prior to running for public office my wife, Kay, and I were also founding members of the Colonial Forge High School Parent Teacher Student Association and I was the school’s first PTSA president.
+Prior to running for public office my wife, Kay, and I were also founding members of the Colonial Forge High School Parent Teacher Student Association, and I was the school’s first PTSA president.
 During that time I grew to understand the complexities and financial commitment required to provide a quality education.

 Safety first!
 Our schools must be safe and harassment free.
 We took steps to prevent harassment by passing anti-bullying legislation and implemented prevention education.
 Following the tragic death of 13 year old Gwyneth Griffin, at her middle school, from complications from a cardiac arrest, I worked with her family and received overwhelming bipartisan support to pass legislation that requires every teacher and high school student be trained in CPR.
 As a result, every year the Commonwealth will graduate 80 thousand CPR trained adults into our communities.

-When elected I will continue to champion legislation that will provide a safe environment for our children to learn and grow into productive members of society.
+I will continue to champion legislation that will provide a safe environment for our children to learn and grow into productive members of society.
 We need to expand the tools our schools have in order to prevent those tragedies that we see too often on the news.

 Transportation issues represent the single greatest challenge facing Prince William and Stafford residents.
 Each day commuters and those who travel in our community waste thousands of hours sitting in traffic.
 Just going to the grocery store can be a time consuming challenge.
-I commute 30 miles north on I-95 into Northern Virginia to work and I recognize the detriment these problems are to our quality of life, our economic productivity, and our safety on the roads.
+I commuted 30 miles north on I-95 into Northern Virginia to work and I recognize the detriment these problems are to our quality of life, our economic productivity, and our safety on the roads.

 Safety first!
 There is another reason why these transportation issues are the most important to me.
 In 2004 I lost my daughter, Emily, to a tragic car accident on Mountain View Road in Stafford.
 This tragedy inspired me to get involved in politics and to focus on safer roads by making transportation a priority in both Stafford and the Commonwealth.
-If you would like to hear more about my position on Transportation issues please watch my videos on YouTube speaking on the House floor http://www.youtube.com/user/DelMDudenhefer.
+If you would like to hear more about my position on Transportation issues please watch my videos speaking on the House floor https://www.youtube.com/watch?v=nM5fqPpxKNw.

 I will champion legislation that will: